apify/apify-docs/sources/platform/actors/development/programming_interface/status_messages.md

 ---

-Each actor run has a status (the `status` field), which can be one of the following values:
+Each Actor run has a status (the `status` field), which can be one of the following values:

 |Status|Type|Description|
 |--- |--- |--- |